arjityadavv/InstantAutomator/README.md

-# InstantAutomator
+# SNAP - Simple No-code Automation Platform

-InstantAutomator is a JSON-driven test automation framework built on top of Playwright.
+SNAP is a JSON-driven test automation framework built on top of Playwright.
 It allows you to write and execute automated tests using simple JSON configurations, making test automation accessible even without extensive programming knowledge.

 ## Features